anthontorgerson/learning-journal2/README.md

 * Changes & challenges in life are to be embraced if you want to succeed.
 * Being motivated & inspired by someone who succeeds, rather than being jealous or making excuses.

 - [More info on Growth Mindset...](/growthmindset.md)

+## About Me

+My name is Anthon Torgerson.
+I'm 32 & live in Carroll, Iowa.
+I've worked at a screen print production facility since 2007 and as a production supervisor since 2014.
+I'm currently going to school for computer languages & coding and am looking forward to expanding my knowledge in this subject! :)

+Click [here](/https://github.com/anthontorgerson) to visit my Github profile!